Security guard who went viral at Taylor Swift’s show ‘was later fired’

 The Independent has contacted BEST for a comment.

-In May, another Swift fan who failed to secure tickets to the singer’s Nashville Eras tour concert, revealed how he became a stadium security guard to see the show.
+In May, another Swift fan who failed to secure tickets to the singer’s Nashville show managed to get a job as a stadium security guard at the event.

 Davis Perrigo, who is based in Nashville, went viral online after fans spotted him in front of the Nissan Stadium stage as he sang along to some of Swift’s hit tunes, including “I Knew You Were Trouble”.